sallkhad/SeeSD/Makerspace/readme.md

 Our workshops are fit to adapt to different background and vibes. :sunglasses::sunglasses::sunglasses:

-If you have STEM skills to share :microscope: books: :telescope::wrench: :computer:, or want to help design currical we are interested! :simple_smile:
+If you have STEM skills to share :microscope: books: :telescope::wrench: :computer::syringe:, or want to help design currical we are interested! :simple_smile:

 If you are already a STEM professional or an innovator in Senegal, just show up.

 We have co-working events to work on your own projects.

-### Wait who are you guys?
+### :raised_hand: Wait, who are you guys? :smirk:

-We are mostly young people who want to make a change in Africa.
-We believe scientific literacy mixed with the culture of open can get us there.
+We are mostly young people who want to make a change in Africa.:muscle::muscle::muscle: We believe scientific literacy :microscope: books: :telescope::wrench: :computer::syringe: mixed with the culture of open can get us there.
 Some of us have PhD and have a lot experience, while others are just starting.

-This is our leadership team [SeeSD](https://www.seesd.org/team).
-We are looking for more leaders.
+This is our leadership team [SeeSD](https://www.seesd.org/team).:runner::bowtie::runner:

-If you think you have are a leader, join us, and let share skills and work together.
+If you think you have are a leader, please join us, and let share skills and work together.

+This is our email, just so you know :email: SeeSD.Senegal@gmail.com. :email:

 Check out the CONTRIBUTING file or the page on the site for more details.

-If you are interested in joining, you can still email us SeeSD.Senegal@gmail.com.

 Check out the Handbook (Coming soon Makerspace hand-book)